killy971/hpc-coveralls/README.md

 ### Options

+#### --exclude-dir

-The `--exclude-dir` option can be used to exclude source files located under a given directory from the coverage report.<br/>
+The `--exclude-dir` option allows to exclude source files located under a given directory from the coverage report.<br/>
 You can exclude source files located under the `test/` by using this option as in the following example:

 ```yaml